jerome-quere/JStd/README.md

 Introduction
 ------------

-The javascript standard library only contain Number, String, Boolean, Date, Regex, Array and Object.
-Javascript application becoming bigger and biger the JStd intent to bring usefull tool for creating more complte and powerfull application.
+The JavaScript standard library only contain Number, String, Boolean, Date, Regex, Array and Object.
+JavaScript application becoming bigger and bigger the JStd intent to bring useful tool for creating more complete and powerful application.

 Remark
 ------

-Event if JStd mostly try to copy the C++ standard library, some missing feature from C++ such as opperator overlowding force JStd to change some of the API specification.
+Event if JStd mostly try to copy the C++ standard library, some missing feature from C++ such as operator overloading force JStd to change some of the API specification.

-Instalation
+Installation
 -----------

-Just download the release javascript file jstd.js and copy it in your application folder.
+Just download the release JavaScript file jstd.js and copy it in your application folder.

      jstd = require('jstd.js');